San

 would not look odd to a visitor from bygone days.
 Even so, the

-virtually everything you can see on a visit to modern Chinatown in San
+fact is that virtually everything you can see on a visit to modern Chinatown in San

 Francisco was rebuilt from scratch after the great earthquake of 1906.